yastn/yastn/docs/source/mps/measurements.rst

 The Schmidt values are computed by performing bipartition of the MPS/MPO across each of the bonds.
-This amounts to SVD decomposition with respect to a bond, where all sites to the left are in left-canonical form and all sites to the right are in right-canonical form, see :ref:`Canonical form<theory/mps/basics:canonical form>`.
+This amounts to SVD decomposition with respect to a bond, where all sites to the left are in :ref:`left-canonical form<theory/mps/basics:canonical form>` and all sites to the right are in :ref:`right-canonical form<theory/mps/basics:canonical form>`.

 .. autofunction:: yastn.tn.mps.MpsMpo.get_Schmidt_values